Frequently asked questions

 What is Board of Review Rule 15?

-Board of Review (BOR) Rule 15 governs what documents to file with your appeal (e.g., copies of Assessor submissions, brief, other evidence).
-It does not specify how many comps you need.
-The 'at least 3 comparable sales' guidance comes from Cook County Assessor requirements.
-For class 2 residential (typical single-family homes), BOR Rule 15 exempts you from the brief and Historical Summary Form.
+Board of Review (BOR) Rule 15 governs what documents to file with your appeal (for example, copies of Assessor submissions, briefs, and other evidence).
+It is separate from how many comparable properties are persuasive.
+For class 2 residential properties, the packet should emphasize uniformity with comparable assessments and include any relevant sales or condition evidence.

 What happens after I file?

-After you submit at the Cook County Assessor portal, you'll receive a Filing ID and Docket Number by email—keep them for your records.
+After you submit at the Cook County Assessor portal, you'll receive a Filing ID and Docket Number by email — keep them for your records.
 The Assessor reviews your appeal (typically within a few months).
 If approved, your assessment is reduced and your next tax bill reflects the lower value.
-OverTaxed IL monitors assessment changes and will notify you when we detect a reduction.
 You can also check status at the Cook County portal.
 If denied, you can appeal again in a future year or to the Board of Review.

 What if my appeal is denied?